recetasdemama/wordpress/wp-content/plugins/add-link-to-facebook/readme.txt

 == Changelog ==

 = Development version =
-* Improvement: auto fix invalid locales
-* Improvement: strip shortcodes if not filtering text/excerpt
+* Improvement: display thumbnails in the post meta box

 Follow these steps to install the development version: